Important information about NIH institutional training grants can be obtained from the

 A. An individual postdoctoral fellow can only be claimed by one department on the tables.
 The departments would have to agree on who is the attributer.

-A. No, you should be listing the number of postdoctoral fellows that are in these departments, interdisciplinary units, or programs.
-Even if the answer is zero postdocs, Part II should be filled out (and vice versa for a postdoc T32–Part I should be filled out).
+A. Yes, list the number of postdoctoral fellows that are in these departments, interdisciplinary units, or programs.
+Even if the answer is sero postdocs, Part II should be filled out (and vice versa for a postdoc T32-Part I should be filled out).